yukta72/A03/README.md

 11. Fetch:- It downloads the changes from the remote to your local repository.
 12. Remote:- is a common repository that all team members use to exchange their changes.

-This is a tutorial on how to use GitHub inside of the Readme.MD Step 0: Install Git and create a in github?
+This is a tutorial on how to use GitHub inside of the Readme.MD

+Step 0: Install Git and create a in GitHub?

-GitHub.com is a site for online storage of Git repositories, but it has its own features too.It is a platform for coding and it lets and other work on projects together from anywhere.
-Git is a distributed version-control system (VCS) for tracking changes in source code during software development.
+•	GitHub.com is a site for online storage of Git repositories, but it has its own features too.It is a platform for coding and it lets and other work on projects together from anywhere.

+•	 Git is a distributed version-control system (VCS) for tracking changes in source code during software development.

 Step 1: Create a respository: